BrooksPoltl/WordWise/FEATURES.md

-# Feature Requirements
+# WiseWord Feature Requirements

-This document outlines the requirements for the key features of WordWise.
+This document outlines the requirements for the key features of WiseWord.

 ## Spell Checking